RustAudio/cpal/examples/ios-feedback/README.md

 routed to your audio output device with a small but noticeable delay, so you can verify it is working correctly.

-To build the example you will need to still `cargo-lipo`.
+To build the example you will need to install `cargo-lipo`.
 While not necessary for building iOS binaries, it is used to build a universal binary (x86 for simulator and aarch64 for device.)